 That, because they have a ton of experience, and they need to put their career highlights on top via functional resume layout or the hybrid layout.

 Let’s start building the top section of your business development resume- the header.

 You must write a legible and informative resume header to create that positive first impression.

-There a bad and a good sample to help you understand what should be avoided and what adds weight to your application.
+There is a bad and a good sample to help you understand what should be avoided and what adds weight to your application.

 Business Development resume - Header

-While keeping your resume header clean you need to give out something that calls for their attention- your certifications.
+While keeping your resume header clean, you need to give out something that calls for their attention- your certifications.

 The best business development candidate closes the most and biggest deals.

-Therefore, expect the hiring manager to look for numbers of closed deals and big figures in your resume.
+Expect the hiring manager to look for numbers of closed deals and big figures in your resume.

 Sample Business Development Resume - summary